kuberlab/docs/docs/Projects/Work With Project.md

 ### Cluster Storage.
 Storage attached to shared cluster or cluster from your infrastructure.
 If there are no available cluster storage for you, contact to your administrator or support.
 To Connect Cluster storage you should specify only one of available for you cluster storage.
-See [Cluster Storage](/Resources/Clusters.md) for information about creating an management  this data source type.
+See [Cluster Storage](/Resources/Clusters.md) and [Kuberlab Storage](/Resources/Kuberlab Storage.md) for information about creating an management  this data source type.

 <mark>ATTENTION</mark>: following rules is applied for Sub Path variable:

-* If Sub Path begins from '/' symbol then data will be visible for all project in your organization and you can mount this data to other projects on the same organization.
+* If Sub Path begins from '/' symbol then data will be visible for all project in your organization and you can share this data to other projects on the same organization.
 * If path begins from '/shared/' then data  will be visible to everyone who have access to the same storage, even in another organization.
 * Otherwise data will be visible only inside your project.

 ![](/img/project/cluster-storage.png)

-### Kuberlab Storage.

 ### S3 Bucket.
+Storage that allows to work with S3 bucket data.
+To connect S3 source type you need specify following fields:

+* Server - address of your S3 server.
+Leave it empty for Amazon S3.
+* Bucket - bucket name.
+* Account - It is secret that hold user private credential that will be used for S3 connection.
+See [service account management](/Settings/User.md#Service Accounts)

 ![](/img/project/s3-storage.png)